Need help choosing the right products? Below is a list of horse related problems and issues, to help you find the correct product for your horses.

 Clearly the effects of a wet-dry cycle can be very damaging but it is possible to prevent the hooves from becoming affected with the right protective measures.
 In preventing the effects of a wet-dry cycle remember that the hoof horn is already classed as ‘dead tissue’ and therefore some complex chemical engineering is required to waterproof it and strengthen it internally by cross-linking the keratin of the hoof wall – rather like adding rungs to a ladder.

 The best way to protect the horn against a wet-dry cycle is a two-pronged affair.
 Firstly, excess water must be prevented from entering the horn structure and secondly, weak horn must be strengthened without becoming brittle.
 Applying a strongly water-repellent but porous topical product on the outer surface of the hoof wall and sole is a good way of achieving this.
-Secondly, using a hoof hardener will add cross-linking bonds to the keratin, reinforcing the natural sulphur links that hold the hoof together, therefore strengthening and hardening the horn.
+Secondly, using our hoof hardener will add cross-linking bonds to the keratin, reinforcing the natural sulphur links that hold the hoof together, therefore strengthening and hardening the horn.

 Hooves that disintegrate easily are often the result of water damage from standing in wet fields, boggy paddocks, or frequent stabling.
 Water damage occurs when a horse’s hooves are saturated by environmental water, for example, mud, puddles, dewy grass, or wet bedding.
 This can cause splitting and cracking as the internal structure of the hooves expands.